 Figure 1 shows the project vicinity map.
-Figure 2 shows the area to which this Streetscape Plan applies, that is, the public right-of-way and easements from private properties along Century Boulevard from Sepulveda Boulevard to La Cienega Boulevard.
-The corridor is approximately 1.5 miles and is divided into two segments based on its distinctive features, as shown in Figure 2:
+Figure 2 shows the area to which this Streetscape Plan applies, along Century Boulevard from Sepulveda Boulevard to La Cienega Boulevard.
+The corridor is approximately 1.5 miles and is divided into two segments based on its distinctive features:

-- 1.0 mile segment between Sepulveda Boulevard to Aviation Boulevard (Segment 1) - 0.5 mile segment between Aviation Boulevard and La Cienega Boulevard (Segment 2)
+- 1.0 mile segment between Sepulveda Boulevard and Aviation Boulevard (Segment 1) - 0.5 mile segment between Aviation Boulevard and La Cienega Boulevard (Segment 2)